 First mentioned in 1322, the village, known as Dutsch-Kreuzseems in the Saxon dialect, seems from another time even today.
-The main street of the village, declared an historical monument, will take you to the impressive church from the 19th century, built two hundred years ago on the location of a medieval fortified church.
+The main street of the village, declared a historical monument, will take you to the church from the 19th century, built on the location of a medieval fortified church that no longer exists.
 The enclosure walls and the original towers are only partly conserved, but well enough to let your imagination recreate the atmosphere of a medieval village when the church was ultimately the last refuge in face of enemy attacks.

 Location: Crit, Brasov County

 At first, you’d not think Cisnadioara, Mächelsbärch in the Saxon dialect, is a village.
 Its paved streets and car traffic would have you believe you’re in the suburbs.
-In a way, this is true as it’s located only a few kilometers from Sibiu, but Cisnadioara remains still one of the most beautiful modern versions of the Saxon villages from Transylvania.
+In a way, this is true as it’s located only a few kilometers from Sibiu.
+Still, Cisnadioara remains one of the most beautiful modern versions of the Saxon villages from Transylvania.

-The main attraction from Cisnadioara is the 13th century Romanesque basilica that dominates the village from above.
-Surrounded by defensive walls, just partially conserved today, the monument has splendid stone carved portals and conveys such an overwhelming feeling of peace that you’ll find it hard to leave.
+The main attraction is the 13th-century Romanesque basilica that dominates the village from the highest hill.
+Surrounded by defensive walls, the monument has splendid stone carved portals and conveys such an overwhelming feeling of peace that you’ll find it hard to leave.
 In Cisnadioara you can also visit the 18th century Evangelical Church and the Ethnographic Museum.